 Cultural Reverence: High regard for the elderly is ingrained in the culture.
 Caring for one’s elders is considered a reciprocal responsibility, a way of honoring the care they once provided.
 This duty is deeply rooted in societal and sometimes religious values.

-Authoritative Elders: Despite their need for physical assistance, older adults often hold significant sway in familial decisions and are the keepers of cultural heritage.
+Elders Enjoy Cultural Authority Status: Despite their need for physical assistance, older adults often hold significant sway in familial decisions and are the keepers of cultural heritage.
 They contribute to the upbringing of grandchildren, imparting values and traditions.

 Community Involvement: Beyond the immediate family, elderly care extends to the broader community.
 Neighbors, community leaders, and local groups often play a role in supporting seniors, particularly in rural or tight-knit areas.